 Training the sensorimotor rhythm with neurofeedback protocols has been found to be highly effective for improving focus, mood and attention span, particularly for people who have been diagnosed with:

-The SMR brain wave frequency has also been found to be related to automaticity during skill action execution.
+The SMR brain wave frequency has also been found to be related to automaticity during skill execution.
 A study on improving golf putting performance using SMR neurofeedback training found it can enhance focus and sports performance .

 Neurofeedback clinicians are also using SMR brainwave training to assist with epilepsy, depression, stress and autism.
-It has also been found that the improved ability for sustained focus and concentration in the SMR frequency range of brain waves improves learning, reading speed and energy levels.
+It has been found that the improved ability for sustained focus and concentration in the SMR frequency range of brain waves improves learning, reading speed and energy levels.

 A more affordable alternative may be to use binaural beats.